P-FardeenMalik/10DaysOfCode/README.md

 # Day 5

 Completed Date Formatter project from freecodecamp.
 Working with dates in JavaScript can be challenging.
 I have to navigate various methods, formats, and time zones.
 In this project, I have learned how to work with the JavaScript Date object, including its methods and properties.
 I have also learn how to correctly format dates.

+# Day 6

+Completed Palindrom Checker project from freecodecamp.
+I have build an application that checks whether a given word is a Palindrom checker.